BF-FrontEnd-class-2023/home/guides/study-tips/hyf-be-materials.md

 You will use the _Suggested Study_ section of your `check-in` issue to keep track of the resources you've found the most helpful during the module.

-## Sunday Prep

-> You should be familiar with the lesson material before each lesson

-At the top of each chapter's section you will find a list of videos, articles or examples to study **before** coming into class on Sunday.
-These resources will be _organized by topic_.
-You do not need to deeply study each and every link, but we do expect you to familiarize yourself with each topic.
-This might mean studying one link from each topic in detail and only skimming the rest.
-It's up to you to find the method that works best for you.

-## Extra Support

-<<<<<<< Updated upstream If feel that you need extra support, let us know on
-Discord or with your Thursday Check-in.
-We'll get in touch and together find a solution to help you move forward.
-This might include individual support from a coach, pairing you with a study-buddy, or helping to find study resources that better fit your needs. ======= If feel that you need extra support, let us know on Slack or with your Wednesday Check-in.
-We'll get in touch and together find a solution to help you move forward.
-This might include individual support from a coach, pairing you with a study-buddy, or helping to find study resources that better fit your needs.

-> > > > > > > Stashed changes